& Puppy Development

-Before you go any further, to help you decipher the differences in the programs we offer, think of your puppy as a living being that needs time, patience, and guidance in their learning from 8 weeks of age to 3 years of age.
+Before you go any further, to help you decipher the differences in the puppy training programs we offer, think of your puppy as a living being that needs time, patience, and guidance in their learning from 8 weeks of age to 3 years of age.

 During the first 7 weeks of life, puppies are acquiring all their senses and learning to manipulate their whole body to become mobile.